Learning symmetry-protected topological order from trapped-ion experiments: Conclusions and Outlook

 Our results highlight the utility of classical machine learning for the efficient investigation of quantum phase diagrams in NISQ devices.
 Due to hardware constraints, we focused on quantum data from systems with a small number of qudits.
 However, our machine learning approach is scalable and can be applied to larger quantum systems without modification, opening the door to practical quantum advantage even without error correction.
 In fact, a theoretical analysis using synthetic data shows that the TK-SVM method scales well in accuracy as both the number of qudits and the required sample size increase (see Appendix~\ref{app:Accuracy}).

 Natural extensions of this work include applying our method to the adiabatic state preparation typical of analog quantum simulators.
 There, the challenge is to ensure informationally complete measurements, for which significant progress in the case of Rydberg atoms was recently reported~\cite{bornet2024enhancing}.
-In this setting, TK-SVM would enlarge the toolbox of available techniques to analyze large-size quantum systems in an unbiased fashion, with potential implications for the solution of long-standing problems not amenable to classical algorithms for many-body systems.

-\section{Quantum Circuit details}
+\section{Quantum circuit details}

 The unitarization process will be illustrated by means of an example.
 Consider the state at $g=-1$ from the spin-$1$ family in \cref{eq:qutrit-mps}.
 After right-normalization, the transformed MPS tensor reads